Shalva Nutsubidze: Early years and education

-Shalva Nutsubidze was born on December 14, 1888, in Partskhanakanevi (near Kutaisi).
+Nutsubidze was born on December 14, 1888, in Partskhanakanevi (near Kutaisi).
 He attended Khoni Primary School and Khoni's Mastery Seminary for his primary education.
 Here he met with Akaki Tsereteli, Vazha-Pshavela, Niko Nikoladze, Ivane Gomarteli, Barbara Kipiani, and Ilia Khoneli first time.
 In 1897, he continued his studies at the Kutaisi Classical Gymnasium.
 He was elected editor of the illegal magazine "Gantiadi" in sixth grade, which he led until he graduated from high school.

 From 1904 to 1905, he was an active participant in the gymnasium's political life.
 In 1904, he joined the Bolshevik fraction of the Social-Democratic Workers' Party.
 He worked as a regional propagandist and attended the funeral of the revolutionary Alexander Tsulukidze in 1905, where he also spoke on behalf of the Samtredia organization.
 From 1905 to 1906, he attended illegal Vano Sturua meetings.
 He was part of a group led by Vano Sturua that traveled from St. Petersburg to Finland in 1906 to meet with Vladimir Lenin.

 In 1905, Isak Nutsubidze was appointed headmaster of the school in the village of Kulashi, and the family relocated there.
-Shalva Nutsubidze graduated from the Classical Gymnasium and enrolled in the Department of Philosophy of the Faculty of History and Philology at St. Petersburg University in 1906.
+Nutsubidze graduated from the Classical Gymnasium and enrolled in the Department of Philosophy of the Faculty of History and Philology at St. Petersburg University in 1906.
 While studying in St. Petersburg, he once again collaborated with Georgian revolutionary students such as Vano Sturua, Mamia Orakhelashvili, Shalva Eliava, Silibistro Todria, and others.

-Shalva Nutsubidze delivered a lecture about "Philosophical and Historical Materialism" at the public session of St. Petersburg's University in 1907.
+Nutsubidze delivered a lecture about "Philosophical and Historical Materialism" at the public session of St. Petersburg's University in 1907.
 During his stay at university, he studied under Alexander Vvedensky, N. Karaev, N. Losky, and others.
-Shalva Nutsubidze frequently visited Georgia and read public reports about political issues.
-The report "Marxism and Personality," which was read at the Kutaisi Theater, drew a large audience, and the police almost detained members of the Imereti-Samegrelo Committee of the Social Democratic Party, who were listening to the report from behind the scenes.
+Nutsubidze frequently visited Georgia and read public reports about political issues.
+The report "Marxism and Personality", which was read at the Kutaisi Theater, drew a large audience, and the police almost detained members of the Imereti-Samegrelo Committee of the Social Democratic Party, who were listening to the report from behind the scenes.

-Shalva Nutsubidze graduated from St. Petersburg University in 1910 and began his career as a history, psychology, and Latin language teacher in the Kuban Oblast.
+Nutsubidze graduated from St. Petersburg University in 1910 and began his career as a history, psychology, and Latin language teacher in the Kuban Oblast.
 Later, with the assistance of Professor Alexander Vvedensky, he returned to St. Petersburg University, passed the master's oral and written examinations, and began lecturing in 1917 to achieve the Privatdozent degree.
-Shalva Nutsubidze received a Privatdozent degree the same year.
+Nutsubidze received a Privatdozent degree the same year.

 He was twice dispatched on scientific visits to Europe from St. Petersburg University.
 From 1911 to 1914, every May–August, he attended summer seminars in Germany.
 He founded his original philosophical doctrine, Alethiologian Realism, while working in Germany.
 He spent much of his time at Leipzig, where he was mentored by notable philosophers such as Wilhelm Wundt, Johannes Folkelt, and Karl Barth.
-Shalva Nutsubidze was a teacher at St. Petersburg's Second Gymnasium in 1914.
+Nutsubidze was a teacher at St. Petersburg's Second Gymnasium in 1914.
 Grigol Tsereteli, who eventually became his closest friend, met him here.
-Shalva Nutsubidze was a lecturer at St. Petersburg University from 1916 to 1918.
+Nutsubidze was a lecturer at St. Petersburg University from 1916 to 1918.